Case studies.

 Solution.

 We were engaged to create and implement an executive performance management process tied to the competencies used for hiring at the executive level.
-This performance management system was tied both to the competency model developed and used for hiring at the executive level, and to both aspirational and realistic goals.
+This performance management system was tied both to the competency model developed and used for hiring at the executive level.
 The system was designed to hold executives accountable for the climate, culture, and performance of their entire department.

 Results.